xiangp126/uChatDEMO/README.md

 ## Intro

-p2p_communication-demo is a demo tool for study or research on peer to peer communication mechanism through NAT. which is a lightweight tool very easy to distribute.
+p2p_communication-demo is a demo tool for study or research on peer to peer communication mechanism through NAT.

 It is part of the p2p_communication-libev, this version 'demo' was implemented using mid-man transfer, which was the easiest but most robust method.